Frequently Asked QuestionsWhen was NNU Founded?

 - While students at NNU, sexual relations shall be limited to marriage between one man and one woman.

-NNU students are expected to dress with Christian principles of modesty, dignity, good taste, self-respect, and appropriateness to the occasion.
-Some specific guidelines are listed here.
-Bodily cleanliness and neatness of dress are essential on the part of everyone.
-Bare feet are not allowed inside campus buildings (excluding residence halls).
-Clothing with printed material which is contrary to NNU standards is not acceptable attire.
-Men are to wear shirts.
-Participants in outdoor activities or designated sunbathing areas may be the exception.
-Women are to cover sports bras with a shirt when not sunbathing.
-No bikinis are allowed in community areas.
+NNU students are expected to dress with Christian principles of modesty, dignity, good taste, self-respect and appropriateness to the occasion.
+Some specific guidelines are: Bodily cleanliness and neatness of dress are essential on the part of everyone; Bare feet are not allowed inside campus buildings (excluding residence halls); Clothing with printed material that is contrary to NNU standards is not acceptable attire; Men are to wear shirts; Women are to cover sports bras with a shirt when not sunbathing; No bikinis are allowed in community areas.

 Average ACT score of students at NNU?

 The average ACT score of an NNU student is 23.

 Does NNU accept IB or AP credits?

 Credit for AP exams is accepted (granted) as transfer credit from the Educational Testing Service.
 Even if such credit appears on the transcript from another institution, original documentation is to be secured from ETS and these credits re-evaluated according to NNU standards.
 College credit may be granted on the basis of scores 3, 4, or 5 on the Advanced Placement Examination of the College Entrance Board.
 Note: A score of 4 or 5 must be earned in Calculus BC, Chemistry, and Physics in order to receive credit.
 The number of credits will be determined by the NNU Registrar.